rhysd/actionlint/README.md

    |
 11 |       check: write
    |       ^~~~~~
-test.yaml:13:15: permission must be one of "none", "read", "write" but got "readable" [syntax-check]
+test.yaml:13:15: "readable" is invalid for permission of scope "issues". available values are "read", "write" or "none" [permissions]
    |
 13 |       issues: readable
    |               ^~~~~~~~